History of Tokyo: 1964 Summer Olympics

 Tokyo's population reached ten million as the 1964 Summer Olympics left a deep impact on Japan's national identity.
 The nation's wounded psyche and reputation from the war were significantly healed.
 Rapid social changes, thematically staged in the Olympic ceremonies, let Japan display a new national pride, their re-entry into the circle of developed industrial countries, and their disavowment of imperialist militarism.
-Although Japan's foreign policy was closely linked to the United States during the Cold War, the city of Tokyo hosted the 1964 Summer Olympics in the spirit of peaceful engagement with the entire world, including Communist states.
+Although Japan's foreign policy was closely linked to the United States during the Cold War, Tokyo hosted the 1964 Games in the spirit of peaceful engagement with the entire world, including Communist states.
 Enormous expense was devoted to upgrading the city's physical infrastructure and making new businesses.
 A new satellite facilitated live international broadcasts.
 The Tokyo National Museum's coinciding ancient art exhibition promoted Japan's traditional culture to foreigners and the Japanese themselves.
 Two buildings made for the games were the Yoyogi National Gymnasium and National Olympic Stadium.
 The event proved a great success for the city and for Japan.
 Japan's foreign policy expanded to include sports diplomacy, as Japanese teams visited international competitions.
 Harujuku grew after being adjacent to the Olympic Village.
 The Encyclopædia Britannica states that while the games had positive effects on the city, their effort in the rebuilding is exaggerated, using America's funds from the Korean War as an example of other avenues of rebuilding.